Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

-At Brazos Recovery Services, our team of professionals and our medical care ensures that the withdrawal phase is possible.
+At Brazos Recovery, our team of professionals and our medical care ensures that the withdrawal phase is possible.
 By alleviating the physical strain of these symptoms, we make detoxing a far more bearable process.

 Abstaining from sedative-hypnotics can also have a significant psychological impact.
 Drug abuse affects the brain’s chemistry and disrupts its ability to operate.
 Removing this drug from your body forces your brain to adapt again, inflicting several psychological issues.
 For sedative-hypnotics, the most common are depression, anxiety and insomnia.
 These are all experienced in the early stages of detox.

 As sedative-hypnotics are often taken to stabilize moods and aid sleep, removing them can take a long time to get used to.
 We understand how long this period of adjustment may take.
 We are committed to your recovery every step of the way – no matter how long this may be.

 Detoxing should never be rushed, especially in the case of sedative-hypnotics.
 The risk of injury or death is too high, so care must be taken throughout the entire process.
 Typically, your detox period will be completed between 7 to 14 days.
 From our experience with sedative-hypnotics, the most effective detoxes are those that take place over a longer time frame.
 The transition is always much smoother and gentler, and long-term recovery is far more likely.